ShadabFaiz/GraphQL_POC/README.md

 # GraphQL_POC
 The following repo is a proof of concept built to explore in depth GraphQL.
 It's built on top of graphql.js and express-graphql.
+Its presentation can be found at: https://drive.google.com/open?id=1u3k0rPZwdEmFZvMMchBfL854Vic8aIXIkv4TY6W4oKU

 ## Areas Yet To Explore
 1. Authentication and Authorization.